Veer Savarkar (film)

-The film was screened retrospective on August 13, 2016 at the Independence Day Film Festival jointly presented by the Indian Directorate of Film Festivals and Ministry of Defense, commemorating 70th Indian Independence Day.
+The film was screened retrospective on 13 August 2016, at the Independence Day Film Festival jointly presented by the Indian Directorate of Film Festivals and Ministry of Defense, commemorating 70th Indian Independence Day.
 Produced by Sudhir Phadke who also composed music for this, it has been directed by Ved Rahi.
 Prabhakar Mone has been its chief production controller.
+The film reported a collection of 8.1 million at box-office against a budget of 4 million.